Published on: April 19, 2010

 Recently, Darrell has paid special attention to two initiatives while balancing and maintaining the Division’s other core functions.
-First, he encouraged expansion of the conservation education model developed at the FWC’s Joe Budd Aquatic Education Center, which documented actual stewardship behavioral changes and angler recruitment.
+First, he encouraged the expansion of the conservation education model developed at the FWC’s Joe Budd Aquatic Education Center, which documented actual stewardship behavioral changes and angler recruitment.
 His support for the Get Outdoors Florida!
-Coalition, Florida Youth Conservation Center Network and internal education and outreach programs promises to be a lasting legacy.
+Coalition, Florida Youth Conservation Center Network, and internal education and outreach programs promise to be a lasting legacy.

 Tom Champeau and son Kyle show off a nice bass.

 Stepping up to become the new division director is Tom Champeau.
 Currently, regional director for the Southwest Region, Tom began his employment in Florida in 1981, coming from the University of Michigan with a fisheries degree, and served as a fisheries biologist for 28 years.
 In announcing the appointment, Wiley described Tom as “passionate about the future of freshwater fisheries management in Florida and having many strong relationships with people in this arena.”

 Tom was critical in initiating the Black Bass Management Plan concept and can be expected to aggressively pursue its completion and implementation.

 Tom recently acknowledged his main accomplishments are enjoying 28 great years of marriage, raising their children to be good citizens with an appreciation for nature, and helping make his community a better place.